illumos/ipd/ipd/0007/README.md

 tend to be named in the form `foo.xy.N` where _foo_ is the original symbol, _xy_ is an optimizer pass, and _N_ a sequence number).

-### Submitting Patches Upstream
+### Submitting Patches to GCC

-It would be good to begin the process of submitting patches upstream, though historically we have not for various reasons.
+It would be good to begin the process of submitting patches upstream to GCC, though historically we have not for various reasons.
 Some of our patches are particularly opinionated and unsuitable for general use, and will likely be our own forever.
 Patches not in this category should at least be considered for submitting upstream.